mediagis/nominatim-docker/4.3/README.md

 	#Whether to download and import the GB postcode dump (true) or path to GB postcode dump in the container. (default: false)

 	-e IMPORT_STYLE=admin/street/address/full/extratags
-	#Sets either an importfilter for a reduced Data import or the Full set  and the full set with additional data(default: full):
+	#Sets either an importfilter for a reduced data import or the full set and the full set with additional data(default: full):
 	#admin: Only import administrative boundaries and places.
 	#street: Like the admin style but also adds streets.
 	#address: Import all data necessary to compute addresses down to house number level.